MCP - Quick Start Guide

 routes.oas.json

-file, choose Add Route (3)A new route will appear.
-Enter the following values
+file, choose Add and then MCP Server (3)A new route will appear.
+Confirm the following values:

 - Summary: enter